enebular/enebular-runtime-agent/tools/install/README.md

 sudo journalctl -ex -u enebular-agent-<user>.service
 ```

-By default the user is set to `enebular`, and therefore the command to use is:
+With the default `enebular` user, the command to use is:

 ```sh
 sudo journalctl -ex -u enebular-agent-enebular.service